edgelesssys/constellation/image/README.md

 Create a configuration file in `image/config.mk` to override any of the variables found at the top of the [Makefile](Makefile).
 Important settings are:

-- `COORDINATOR_BINARY`: path to a coordinator binary.
+- `BOOTSTRAPPER_BINARY`: path to a bootstrapper binary.
 Can be substituted with a path to a `debugd` binary if a debug image should be built.
 The binary has to be built before!
 - `CONTAINER_ENGINE`: container engine used to run COSA. either `podman` or `docker`.
 - `COSA_INIT_REPO`: Git repository containing CoreOS config.
 Cloned in `cosa-init` target.
 - `COSA_INIT_BRANCH`: Git branch checked out from `COSA_INIT_REPO`.
 Can be used to test out changes on another branch before merging.